 Get inspired to teach outdoors, are you ready to take your teaching outdoors and use the space you have?

-Here are our top tips to prepare for Outdoor Learning this Autumn.
+Here are MUDDY FEET® top tips to prepare for Outdoor Learning.

 It's important you have all your kit in tip-top condition you don’t want to get outdoors and be let down by equipment being broken or missing.So check over your kit, sharpen tools, make repairs, and stock check.
 Is there anything missing do you need to replace anything?
 Are your waterproofs and boots all clean with no holes, no one wants a surprise leak in a downpour!